tensorflow/swift/docs/GraphProgramExtraction.md

 Once mutation is eliminated by SSA construction, we need to transform the control flow graph of the function into the control flow representation used by the graph we are targeting.
 In the case of TensorFlow, we choose to generate the pure-functional `While` and `If` control flow structures popularized by the [XLA compiler backend](https://www.tensorflow.org/performance/xla/) but it would also be also be possible to generate [standard TensorFlow Switch/Merge primitives](https://dl.acm.org/citation.cfm?id=3190551).

-Because we are lowering to a functional control flow representation, we use well known [“Structural Analysis” techniques](https://www.sciencedirect.com/science/article/pii/0096055180900077) to transform a control flow graph into a series of Single-Entry-Single-Exit (SESE) regions.
+Because we are lowering to a functional control flow representation, we use well known ["Structural Analysis" techniques](https://www.sciencedirect.com/science/article/pii/0096055180900077) to transform a control flow graph into a series of Single-Entry-Single-Exit (SESE) regions.
 These techniques also work for arbitrary control flow graph structures, including [irreducible control flow](https://en.wikipedia.org/wiki/Control_flow_graph) which can occur in languages that have unstructured `goto` statements (but Swift doesn’t).

 When applied to the example above, our SESE transformation produces a structure like this: